Monday, September 9, 2019

 Consider the following example:

-Sam Tiller, a cash method taxpayer, on January 26, 2016, bought and placed in service in his farming business, a new combine that cost $402,000.
-Sam is planning on electing to claim $102,000 of expense method depreciation on the combine and an additional $150,000 (50 percent of the remaining depreciable balance) of first-year bonus depreciation as well as regular depreciation on the combine for 2016.
-However, during 2016, Sam’s financial condition worsened severely due to a combination of market and weather conditions.
-As a result, Sam filed Chapter 7 bankruptcy on December 5, 2016.
+Sam Tiller, a calendar year/cash method taxpayer, on January 26, 2019, bought and placed in service in his farming business, a new combine that cost $400,000.
+Sam is planning on writing off the entire cost of the new combine in 2019.
+However, assume that during 2019, Sam’s financial condition worsens severely due to a combination of market and weather conditions.
+As a result, Sam files Chapter 7 bankruptcy on September 5, 2019.

+Filing too soon.
 In Ashmore v.
 Comr., T.C.
 Memo.
 2017-233, the petitioner claimed that his 2009 tax liability, the return for which was due on April 15, 2010, was discharged in bankruptcy.
 He filed Chapter 7 on April 8, 2013.
 That assertion challenged whether the collection action of the IRS was appropriate.
-As indicated above, the Tax Court noted that taxes are not dischargeable in a Chapter 7 bankruptcy if they become due within three years before the date the bankruptcy was filed.
-Because the petitioner filed bankruptcy a week too soon, the Tax Court held that his 2009 taxes were dischargeable and could be collected.
+As indicated above, the Tax Court noted that taxes are not dischargeable in a Chapter 7 bankruptcy if the return can last be timely filed within three years before the date the bankruptcy was filed.
+Because the petitioner filed bankruptcy a week too soon, the Tax Court held that his 2009 taxes were not dischargeable and could be collected.
 As a result, the IRS settlement officer did not abuse discretion in sustaining the IRS levy.
 In addition, the Tax Court, held that the IRS did not abuse the bankruptcy automatic stay provision that otherwise operates to bar creditor actions to collect on debts that arose before the bankruptcy petition was filed.

 The Tax Court’s conclusion in Ashmore is not surprising.
 The three-year rule has long been a part of the bankruptcy code.
 Indeed, in In re Reine, 301 B.R.
 556 (Bankr.
 W.D.
 Mo.
 2003), the debtor filed the Chapter 7 bankruptcy petition more than three years after filing the tax return, but within three years of due date of return.
 The court held that the debtor’s tax debt was not dischargeable.